|Academic Year of Entry||2023/24|

-Students who choose to major in Chinese and History will enjoy the significant advantages of integrating the three streams and our interdisciplinary emphasis, and may go on to pursue a wide range of careers after graduation.
+Students who choose to major in Chinese and History will enjoy the significant advantages of integrating the two streams and our interdisciplinary emphasis, and may go on to pursue a wide range of careers after graduation.

 To be considered for admission, you must satisfy the General Entrance Requirements.

 As this is a programme focusing on Chinese, Chinese history, and cultural heritage of China, successful applicants are expected to be proficient in Chinese.
 Applicants should provide recognized qualifications to prove their proficiency in Chinese for the Department's consideration.

 HKDSE students will apply for admission to first-year studies (JS1103) through JUPAS.

 For senior-year (Advanced Standing II) admission, applicants are normally expected to have completed an Associate Degree/Higher Diploma with a cumulative grade point average (CGPA) of ≥3.0 or an equivalent overall mark, or a credit award.